How to remove my inbox helper

 Just visiting the My Inbox Helper website is enough to allow it to hijack your browser.
 However, it can find its way onto your Mac without you ever visiting the website.
-It does that by coming bundled with other applications that appear to be legitimate, but which have either been cracked or downloaded from free download sites.
-Many of those sites use a proprietary download manager that bundles unwanted programs with the one you intend to download.
+It does that by coming bundled with other applications that appear to be legitimate but have either been cracked or downloaded from free sites.
+Many of those sites use a proprietary download manager that bundles unwanted programs with the one you intend to obtain.

 The third way it can get onto your Mac is if you click on pop-up ads.
-These adverts may be disguised as a warning that part of your system is out of date or needs repaired, or may pretend to offer many-back or discount coupons.
+These adverts may be disguised as a warning that part of your system is out of date or needs repaired or may pretend to offer money-back or discount coupons.